duygudata/Nobel-Prize-Data-Analysis-with-Python/README.md

 ### 📁 Dataset

 The dataset used is nobel.csv, which contains information such as:
--- Full name of laureates
+* Full name of laureates
--- Award category
+* Award category
--- Birth country
+* Birth country
--- Gender
+* Gender
--- Year of award
+* Year of award
--- Birth date
+* Birth date

 ### 💡 Project Objectives

-1-Identify the top 10 countries with the most Nobel Prizes.
+1- Identify the top 10 countries with the most Nobel Prizes.
-2-List the first female Nobel Prize winners.
+2- List the first female Nobel Prize winners.
-3-List the first male Nobel Prize winners.
+3- List the first male Nobel Prize winners.
-4-Analyze when the USA began its dominance in Nobel Prizes and discuss contributing factors.
+4- Analyze when the USA began its dominance in Nobel Prizes and discuss contributing factors.
-5-Visualize gender, age, category, and year data to interpret demographic trends.
+5- Visualize gender, age, category, and year data to interpret demographic trends.
-6-Visualize countries and categories of winners during 1938–1945, and discuss wartime effects.
+6- Visualize countries and categories of winners during 1938–1945, and discuss wartime effects.
-7-Visualize the same for 1947–1991, with separate plots per category.
+7- Visualize the same for 1947–1991, with separate plots per category.
-8-Analyze 2000 and beyond, visualizing the age and country distribution by category
+8- Analyze 2000 and beyond, visualizing the age and country distribution by category

 ### 📊 Example Visualizations